-3. WORKFORCE NEEDS AND CHALLENGES
+3. WORKFORCE NEEDS AND CHALLENGES 1

-- 2 With compensation costs representing a large portion of the utility's 2025-2029 OM&A - budget, the need for resources and the ability to fund prudent costs to attract and retain - 4 those resources is the biggest driver of the multi-year OM&A need. - Figure 11 below shows the overall profile of Toronto Hydro's FTEs from 2015 to 2029, - 7 consistent with data provided in the current and previously filed iterations of Appendix - 2-K, which excludes students as they are temporary resources.
+With compensation costs representing a large portion of the utility's 2025-2029 OM&A 2 budget, the need for resources and the ability to fund prudent costs to attract and retain 3 those resources is the biggest driver of the multi-year OM&A need.
+4 consistent with data provided in the current and previously filed iterations of Appendix 7